Dkowald/kwld.GitPackage/doc/GitGet.md

 - if [version] is tag, and it's not found locally, fetch latest from origin.
 - check can find commit for [version] in the repository (fail if not found)
 - delete all files in target folder, replace with repository files.
-- update .gitpackages to include the used commit.
+- update .gitget to include the used commit.

 > init

-Writes options to corresponding 'target-path/.gitpackage' without performing any actual git actions.
+Writes options to corresponding 'target-path/.gitget' without performing any actual git actions.

 overwrites existing package file with changes (if needed).